griegerc/mams/README.md

     Author: Christian Grieger
     Version: 1.0 (2018-12-14)
-    License: GNU General Public License v3.0 (see file "LICENSE") This microservice receives data from online games via UDP and can show them for later analyzing.
+    License: GNU General Public License v3.0 (see file "LICENSE") This microservice receives data from online games via UDP and can visualize them for analyzing purposes.
-The principle behind this service is to send specific measurement data to the server when they are changing/incrementing/decrementing over time.
+The principle behind this service is to send specific measurement data to the server when they are changed/incremented/decremented over time.
 The analyzing web interface can then visualize these stored data in a graphical way.
-It is useful to measure e.g. user logins or registrations, certain game values, quest accomplishements and much more...
+It is useful to measure e.g. user logins/registrations, certain game balancing values, quest accomplishments and much more...

 ## Data receiving
-After the MASM server is started you can send measurement data to the server via UDP.
+After the MASM server is started you can send measurement data to it via UDP.
 ### Data format
-The sent data should always be JSON formatted with the following content:
+The sent data must be formatted in JSON with the following content:

     {
         "gameId": 19,